Caños de Carmona: History

-The aqueduct was constructed approximately between 68 to 65 BC, the same period as the construction of the Walls of Seville and during Julius Caesar's term as quaestor.
+The aqueduct was constructed approximately between 68 and 65 BC, the same period as the construction of the Walls of Seville and during Julius Caesar's term as quaestor.
 It was renovated and partially re-built between 1171 and 1172 by Almohad caliph Abu Yaqub Yusuf.
 During this period, he also built the Giralda mosque and minaret, the Puente de Barcas on the Wad al-Kebir river, and the Buhaira palace and gardens, for which the aqueduct also supplied water.
 Additional repairs were made in the thirteenth century when the Granada War began.

 At the end of the fourteenth century it was renovated again and extended to its greatest length, however the precise location in which it began is unknown as there is some doubt that it actually was Carmona.
 An 1810 map of Spain and Portugal features an 'old aqueduct' that does indeed connect Carmona to Seville, but it is known to have been supplied by the Santa Lucía spring in Alcalá de Guadaíra where the aqueduct travelled underground through tunnels hewn into the rock or constructed from bricks, some of which weighed up to six kilograms.
 Around 20 access shafts were sunk into this section to allow maintenance workers to enter and exit the channel and ventilation.

 The aqueduct then processed up to the Puerta de Carmona—a former city gate which was demolished in 1868—where it disgorged into a great cistern from which the water was distributed to the rest of the city, primarily to the aristocracy, religious institutions, the Casa de Pilatos, the royal orchards, and a few fountains and public baths.
 It is from this gate which the aqueduct takes its name.

 The aqueduct was still functional right up until it was demolished and would have provided a flow rate of around 5000m³ of potable water per day.
 At the time of its destruction, it was the highest-quality source of water for the city, as the underground galleries which formed it acted as a filtration system.
 In addition to providing drinking water, the aqueduct also drove a number of flour mills.